HiZollo/Games/README.md

   players,      // yes      |               | an array of playerOptions
-  time,         // yes      |               | how long to consider a player idle, in milliseconds strings,      // no       | strings.json  | the strings to show on your app boardSize     // no       | 3             | the number of checks on the board })
+  time,         // yes      |               | how long to consider a player idle, in milliseconds strings,      // no       | strings.json  | the strings to show on your app boardSize     // no       | 3             | the number of pieces on the board })
 ```